 All students must register and obtain a college parking permit before operating their vehicles on campus property.
 Parking permits may be paid for at the Business Office.
-Parking permits must be picked up from the Campus Police Department located in Couts Hall (COUT-LL).
+Parking permits must be picked up from the Campus Police Department located in Police Department, Maintenance, Shipping & Receiving building (PLMA).
 Permits expire in August of the current school year.
 Permit fees are assessed as follows: